Ramiruuu/Ramiruuu/README.md

 ## 🎯 Projects
 <ul>
   <li> <a href="https://github.com/Ramiruuu/TaskManagerGUI">📝 - TaskManagerGUI</a>: The program allows users to create tasks with detailed descriptions, mark them as completed, and delete them as needed.
 Visual indicators distinguish between completed and pending tasks, helping users keep track of their progress.
+<li> <a href="https://github.com/Ramiruuu/Simple-Banking-System-">🏦 - Simple Banking System</a>: A program that lets users check their balance, deposit money, withdraw funds (with a daily limit), and view transaction history, secured by PIN-based authentication.
 </ul>

 ## 🔗 Connect with me: